hamuro80/deepstomp/hardware/readme.txt

 - One rotary encoder with a click-push-button for user interface
 - One input level potentiometer to ensure optimal input conversion
 - One output level potentiometer to ensure the balance between processed output and bypassed input volume.
-- One 40 pins female header socket for plugging you deepstomp CPU board
+- One 40 pins female header socket for plugging the deepstomp CPU board

 CPU Board
 The CPU board is a blue-pill compatible board, as shown in the deepstomp-cpu-board-stm32f1-blue-pill.png file.
-The STLINK port and the USB port are not used, so you can omit them if you design your own custom Deepstomp CPU board.
+The STLINK port and the USB port are not used, so you can omit them in your own custom Deepstomp CPU board design.